Grous sitting in a sauna

 +

-DoxyPEP can be quite effective for cisgender MSM and transgender and non-binary people assigned male at birth who are having sex with MSM.
+DoxyPEP can be quite effective for cisgender men who have sex with men (MSM), and transgender and non-binary people assigned male at birth who are having sex with MSM.
 It can reduce your chance of acquiring syphilis by 70-80% and chlamydia by 70-90%.
 There are limited studies of DoxyPEP, therefore, our understanding of how effective it is may change as we learn more.

 Most gonorrhoea in Aotearoa is already resistant to doxycycline.
 We do not expect DoxyPEP to prevent gonorrhoea and it is not recommended for this purpose.